What is Code Club?

 Most Code Clubs are run in schools and attended by the school's students.

 If your child's school doesn't have a Code Club yet, then talk to a school teacher about getting one set up.
-We provide a letter with information for school teachers that you can pass on to them.
+We provide a letter (rpf.io/parent-school) and a flyer (rpf.io/schoolflyer) that you can pass on to them.

 We give schools support to get their club set up, free online training for teachers, and free step-by-step project guides for running the club sesssions.
 In the sessions, the Code Club members can use any standard computer equipment the school already has.